TRIVIA QUESTION #1: Eric Carle's most famous book was published in 1969.

 Here is Trivia Question #2 for you!

 This author contacted Mr. Carle and asked him to illustrate a new book he had written.

+Do you know who this famous author was?
 (Again, the answer can be found on this page!)

 Eric Carle's use of water color and collage are pretty amazing!
 Get creative and see what items your preschoolers' can use to create with!